filipw/azure-ai-samples/README.md

 AZURE_OPENAI_API_KEY=<key>
 ```

-> The Azure AI Inference samples may require additional environment variables.
+> Some samples may require additional environment variables.
 Those are documented in the code.

 ## AI Inference